-Every Director shall be directly responsible for ensuring that all assets (other than infrastructure assets which are dealt with above) are properly maintained and in a manner which will ensure that such item attain their useful operating lives.
+Every Director shall be directly responsible for ensuring that all assets (excluding infrastructure assets) are properly maintained and in a manner which will ensure that such item attain their useful operating lives.

-6.6.
+7.6.
 RENEWAL OF ASSETS

 Asset Renewal is restoration of the service potential of the asset.
 Asset renewal is required to sustain service provision from infrastructure beyond the initial or original life of the asset.
 If the service provided by the asset is still required at the end of its useful life, the asset must be renewed.
-However if the service is no longer required, the asset should not be renewed.
+However, if the service is no longer required, the asset should not be renewed.
 Asset renewal projections are generally based on forecast renewal by replacement, refurbishment, rehabilitation or reconstruction of assets to maintain desired service levels.